How We Train at Vitruvian Fitness®

 Phase 6: Power

 Here’s where it gets fun: move weight FAST.
 Power = force × speed.
-We lower the weight, increase the tempo, and focus on explosive movement.
-Med balls, jumps, slams, swings, cleans, and snatches—this is the phase where you start to feel athletic.
+We lower the weight, increase the velocity of each rep, and focus on explosive movement.
+Med balls, jumps, slams, swings, cleans, and snatches are the big exercises in this phase where you start to feel athletic.

 Focus here: